szymon6927/szymonmiks.pl/blog/content/post/07-optimistic-locking-with-python/index.md

 ## Lost Update problem

-One of the concurrent access anomalies is **Lost Update** problem.
+One of the concurrent access anomalies is a **Lost Update** problem.

-Two users at the same time do the read operation and update operation on the application side in one cycle.
+It is when two users at the same time do the read operation and update operation on the application side in one cycle.

-For example, we want to increase the wallet balance.
+For example, let's say we want to increase the wallet balance.
 Let's assume that the initial wallet balance is **10**.
 We have two concurrent requests to our application.
 The first one is retrieving the wallet from the DB and increasing the balance by **5**.
 The wallet balance is now **15**.
 The second one is also retrieving the wallet from the DB and increasing the balance by **10**.
 The wallet balance is **20** which is incorrect because it should be **25**.

-This is how it looks on the diagram.
+This is how it looks using a diagram.

 (*I used SQL expressions but the DB engine does not matter.
-You can see it later on in my examples*)
+You can see it below in my examples*)

 {{<mermaid>}}
 sequenceDiagram